microsoft/PartsUnlimitedMRP/docs/_posts/2017-06-19-azurestack-34-marketplace.md

 ![VM Public IP](<../assets/azurestack/UbuntuVMCreated.PNG>)

 Once successfully deployed, you can log into your Ubuntu base image via Putty.
-If you haven't installed Putty on MAS-CON01, here's a PowerShell script you can run to quickly grab it.
+If you haven't installed Putty, here's a PowerShell script you can run to quickly grab it.
 Run the following from an administrative PowerShell console.

 ```powershell
 Invoke-Webrequest https://the.earth.li/~sgtatham/putty/latest/x86/putty.exe -OutFile C:\putty.exe